almounah/orsted-doc/src/content/docs/windowscommands/98-procdump.md

 [Session 11: haroun@DESKTOP-DU89UIV] » procdump 7655 /tmp/dump_7655
 ```

-You can use the `--native` flag to dump a procewss with indirect syscall.
+You can use the `--native` flag to dump a process with indirect syscall.